sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 TBAA has surprisingly high accuracy in real-world optimizations while maintaining a fast time bound.
 The evaluation also effectively shows that extensions to the simple TypeDecl version of TBAA provide significant improvements in accuracy.

+## TBAA in the Modern Computing Landscape

+The simplicity, speed, and accuracy of TBAA has allowed it to stick around in many modern compilers.
+LLVM has several different alias analyses, including an implementation of TBAA.
+The compiler frontend must include type annotations that can then be used for alias based optimization within LLVM itself.
+With a proper understanding of undefined behavior, TBAA can even be implemented for C and C++.
+Given the continued use of TBAA in real compilers, it is clear that TBAA works well in practice.
+TBAA can also be used in conjunction with flow sensitive alias analysis to improve accuracy in some cases.

 ## Related Readings